microsoft/VirtualClient/website/docs/workloads/apachebench/apachebench-profiles.md

 * [Workload Details](./apachebench.md)

 ## PERF-APACHEBENCH.json
-ApacheBench is designed to be a very simple benchmarking tool.
+ApacheBench is a benchmarking tool for apache http server.
 It produces the metrics for request latencies.
 It performs N number of requests to server and C number of requests at a time.
-Virtual client set total of 50000 requests in a batch of 10 concurrent requests in scenario1 and 50 concurrent requests in 2 scenarios respectively at a time, per iteration.
+Virtual client set total of 50000 requests in a batch of 50 concurrent requests at a time, per iteration.
 Apache bench is an industry standard benchmarking toolset.

 * [Workload Profile](https://github.com/microsoft/VirtualClient/blob/main/src/VirtualClient/VirtualClient.Main/profiles/PERF-APACHEBENCH.json)